Azure/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/overview.md

 titleSuffix: Microsoft Docs
 description: An introduction to the PowerShell modules that you can use with Azure and Purview Information Protection.
 services: azure
-author: kccross
+author: libarson
-manager: laurawi
+manager: aashishr
 ms.product: purview
 ms.service: purview-information-protection
 ms.devlang: powershell
 ms.topic: reference
 ms.date: 05/13/2024
-ms.author: krowley
+ms.author: libarson
 ---

 # Information protection